aready87/react-native-square-reader-sdk/docs/get-started.md

    1. Change the value of **Enable Bitcode** to **NO**.
 1. In Xcode, open the **General** tab for your app target and make sure the **Landscape Left** and **Landscape Right** device orientations are supported.
-1. Update your Info.plist with the following key:value pairs in the **Info** tab for your application target to explain why your application requires these device permissions:
+1. Update your Info.plist with the following key:value pairs in the **Information Privacy List** tab for your application target to explain why your application requires these device permissions:
-   * `NSLocationWhenInUseUsageDescription` : "This app integrates with Square for card processing.
+   * `Privacy - Location When in Usage Description` : "This app integrates with Square for card processing.
 To protect buyers and sellers, Square requires your location to process payments."
-   * `NSMicrophoneUsageDescription` : "This app integrates with Square for card processing.
+   * `Privacy - Microphone Usage Description` : "This app integrates with Square for card processing.
 To swipe magnetic cards via the headphone jack, Square requires access to the microphone."
-   * `NSBluetoothPeripheralUsageDescription` : This app integrates with Square for card processing.
-Square uses Bluetooth to connect your device to compatible hardware.
+   * `Privacy - Bluetooth Peripheral Usage Description` : "This app integrates with Square for card processing.
+Square uses Bluetooth to connect your device to compatible hardware."
-   * `NSCameraUsageDescription` : This app integrates with Square for card processing.
-Upload your account logo, feature photo and product images with the photos stored on your mobile device.
+   * `Privacy - Camera Usage Description` : "This app integrates with Square for card processing.
+Upload your account logo, feature photo and product images with the photos stored on your mobile device."
-   * `NSPhotoLibraryUsageDescription` : This app integrates with Square for card processing.
-Upload your account logo, feature photo and product images with the photos stored on your mobile device.
+   * `Privacy - Photo Libary Usage Description` : "This app integrates with Square for card processing.
+Upload your account logo, feature photo and product images with the photos stored on your mobile device."
-1. Update the `application:didFinishLaunchingWithOptions:` method in your app delegate to initialize Reader SDK:
+1. Update the `application:didFinishLaunchingWithOptions:` method in your app delegate **AppDelegate.m** to initialize Reader SDK:
     ```
     #import "AppDelegate.h"

     #import <React/RCTBundleURLProvider.h>
     #import <React/RCTRootView.h>

-    @import SquareReaderSDK;
+    @import SquareReaderSDK; //ADD import (1 of 2 changes)

     @implementation AppDelegate